Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. Simple Search & Pagination/README.md

 # Simple Search & Pagination

+## Competencies & Objectives

+* Implement Simple Search
+* Implement Pagination

 ![autocomplete](autocomplete.gif)

+In a project you might want to add a **Search Form** or an **Autocomplete** dropdown.
+In either case, you'll probably want to use the advanced web pattern or recipe called **Simple Search**.

-In a project you might want an **Autocomplete** dropdown, or a **Simple Search**—one based on the text of one or a few attributes, e.g. on words in a title or body of articles or comments.
+> A Simple Search is a search based on the text of one or a few attributes, e.g. on words in a title or body of articles or comments.

-We're going to look at an implementation for Mongoose - the Mongoose implementation is based on Regex's, a SQL implementation uses the SQL operator `LIKE`.
+We're going to look at an implementation of Simple Search for Mongoose using Regex's.
+(The SQL implementation uses the SQL operator `LIKE`.)

 Once we can search, we are going to paginate the responses.
-One of the quickest ways to speed up response times on pages that are loading a lot of records is pagination.

-A great example of pagination is Google's search results.
-At the bottom it says "Gooooooooooooooogle" and each "o" is another page of search results.

 ## Simple Search